NullMagic2/SmartOCR/README.md

 ## Sounds great!
 How do I run it?

 1. First, download [LmStudio](https://lmstudio.ai/).
 2. Your next step is to download the language model.
-To make the most of SmartOCR, first you NEED a vision-enabled model.
+Due to how it is designed, a vision-enabled model is MANDATORY.
 At the time of my writing, the most powerful language model is Gemma 3 QAT.
 The 12B parameter model, which is reasonable enough in most cases, will take around 6-7 GB RAM.
 Download it [here](https://lmstudio.ai/model/gemma-3-12b-it-qat), clicking on the button "Use in LMStudio."